VRCiOS/VRCi/README.md

 # VRCi <img src="./icon/icon.png" width="64" height="64"> </img>

-**VRCi** is a next-generation friend and community management tool for VRChat on iOS—built with SwiftUI.
+**VRCi** is a next-generation friend and community management tool, inspire by [**VRCX**](https://github.com/vrcx-team/VRCX) for VRChat on iOS—built with SwiftUI.
 This repository provides an overview of VRCi’s features and vision.

 <div align="left">